 Yes.
 For herds qualifying under the CHECS criterion only (at level 1 or above), cattle keepers can contact APHA any time during the year as soon as their herd becomes eligible, and their herd testing interval will be amended from six-monthly to annual.
-The next test scheduled will be delayed by six months as long as the cattle keeper and the veterinary delivery partner have not already been notified in writing of the requirement to test.
+The next test scheduled will be delayed by six months as long as the cattle keeper and the Veterinary Delivery Partner (VDP) have not already been notified in writing of the requirement to test.
+If the test has already been notified to the cattle keeper and the VDP, it will need to be completed and then the subsequent test will be scheduled on an annual basis.
 This would occur in the following scenarios;

 - The herd is registered to a CHECS-licensed bovine TB health scheme following a TB breakdown and then achieves one year OTF.